dave-kennedy/clean-html/readme.md

 ### empty-tags

 Empty element tags.
-Used in combination with `close-empty-tags` option.

 Type: Array
 Default: `['br', 'hr', 'img']`

 ### indent

 The string to use for indentation. e.g., a tab character or one or more spaces.
-A falsy value indicates that the output should not be indented.
+Note: this option has no effect unless pretty is set to true.

 Type: String
-Default: `  `
+Default: `'  '` (two spaces)

 ### pretty